Ski & snowboard rental

-As for equipment, leave yours at home and hire skis or snowboards when you get to town.
-Most ski rental shops will deliver your gear to your accommodation, or you can just rent at the ski resort and pick up when you arrive and drop off when you’re done for the day.
+As for equipment, you can leave yours at home and hire skis or snowboards when you get to town.
+Most ski rental shops will deliver your gear to your accommodation, or you can just rent at the ski field and pick up when you arrive and drop off when you’re done for the day.
 If you left your goggles or gloves in the garage at home, don’t despair – the town is also full of big-name sports equipment stores for those last-minute purchases.

 The Remarkables base lodge is the best in New Zealand, with soaring glass walls, relaxation dens and fresh food, and it’s ski-in, ski-out so you can rest your weary legs.
 If you drove yourself, shuttles give you a ride from the car park to the base lodge, where you can pick up your lift pass and then ski out the door.
 The views on the drive up are impressive and the expansive learner’s area makes it a great mountain for first-timers on a ski lesson.

 Got little ones in tow?
 Take the kids to Cardrona and hand them over to the fully licensed childcare centre (perfect for children from three months to five years old).
 Toddlers will love the snow play at Ski Kindy.
 The older ones will totally dig the four-day Adventure Programmes where they’ll make plenty of friends.
 Cardrona is great for beginners with its wide open slopes and brand new chondola, a ‘combined’ lift of gondola cabins and chairs, making it easy for first time skiers and snowboarders to ride to the top of the mountain on their first day.

 Treble Cone Ski Area